lixiangyun/RESFCONF_doc_ZH_CN/README.md

    policy for this registry is "IETF Review" [RFC5226].
 The registry shall record the following for each entry:

-   o  the name of the RESTCONF capability.
-By convention, this name
-      begins with the colon (":") character.
+   -  the name of the RESTCONF capability.
+By convention, this name begins with the colon (":") character.

-   o  the URN for the RESTCONF capability.
+   -  the URN for the RESTCONF capability.

-   o  the reference for the document registering the value.
+   -  the reference for the document registering the value.

    This document registers several capability identifiers in the